knetikmedia/knetikcloud-csharp-net20-client/docs/StoreApi.md

 <a name="updateitemtemplate"></a>
 # **UpdateItemTemplate**
-> ModelStoreItemTemplateResource UpdateItemTemplate (string id, ModelStoreItemTemplateResource itemTemplateResource)
+> StoreItemTemplateResource UpdateItemTemplate (string id, StoreItemTemplateResource itemTemplateResource)

 Update an item template